C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-This is the slide with the most cultural content, and it matters most for people who have never been reviewed before.
-Being reviewed feels exposing the first time, and saying so openly helps.
+- Slide with the most cultural content - matters most for people never reviewed before
+  - Being reviewed feels exposing the first time - saying so openly helps

-For authors: push fixes as new commits rather than amending and force-pushing, so the reviewer can see what changed since they last looked.
-Tidy up later if the project squashes on merge.
+- For authors: push fixes as new commits rather than amending/force-pushing
+  - So the reviewer can see what changed since they last looked
+  - Tidy up later if the project squashes on merge

-For reviewers: the suggestion feature is worth demonstrating, since it turns a comment into a one-click commit.
-And "good enough, not perfect" prevents the common failure of a pull request sitting for three weeks over stylistic preferences.
+- For reviewers: suggestion feature worth demonstrating - turns a comment into a one-click commit
+  - "Good enough, not perfect" prevents a PR sitting for three weeks over stylistic preferences

-Asking questions rather than issuing orders is not just politeness.
-"What happens if this is empty?" often reveals that the author had a reason you had not considered.
+- Asking questions rather than issuing orders is not just politeness
+  - "What happens if this is empty?" often reveals the author had a reason you hadn't considered

-If there is a story from a real C2SM review that illustrates the point, this is the place for it.
+- If there's a story from a real C2SM review that illustrates the point, this is the place for it -->
--->

 ---